pgrady3/music-compression-web/README.md

 # Introduction

-Music compression reduces the signal's dynamic range, i.e. the loudest and queitest parts of an audio signal.
-This is necessary for making the loudest sound quieter, the quiet sound louder.
+Music compression is essential to reduce file size of audio data, enabling efficient storage and transmission.
+MP3 is the most common *lossy* compression algorithm which uses spectral transforms to harness the sparisity and the perceptual limitation of human hearing.

-The common bitrates for music can range between 128 kbit/s and 320 kbit/s, if not take the lossless audio into account.
-The higher bitrate, the better the music quality is.
-Here is a [link](<https://www.youtube.com/watch?v=53tdYmJuUmM>) that compares a song with different bitrates ranging from 1kbit/s to 320 kbit/s.
+The common bitrates for MP3 codec ranges between 128 kbit/s and 320 kbit/s.
+Here is a [link](https://www.youtube.com/watch?v=53tdYmJuUmM) that compares a song with different bitrates ranging from 1kbit/s to 320 kbit/s.

-We want to apply neural networks to help us find the song's pattern and compress the music for us.
-We use the STFT to help us transform the music from the time domain to the frequency domain, which is a common trick in signal processing to identify the pattern of music.
-STFT is a special form of Fourier transform, which will divide the longer time signal into shorter segments of equal length and then compute the Fourier transforms separately on each segment.
-The slicing can help us retain the time dimension in analyzing the music pattern.

-# Motivation
+Different methods of genre prediction have been tried out on spectral representation on audio, using CNNs [3] and RNNs [4].

-Traditional methods of music compression have a deterministic algorithm, which relies on identifying features and patterns (in the frequency domain).
+Traditional methods of music compression are deterministic algorithm, which relies on identifying features and patterns (in the frequency domain).
 As deep networks are really good at capturing complex patterns, we are trying to analyse the ability to condense a song's patterns into a smaller dimension space.

 Once we have the latent space, we want to build models on the latent space as opposed to the original input space to build classification models.

 # Dataset

-We use the [FMA dataset](https://github.com/mdeff/fma).
+We use the [FMA dataset](https://github.com/mdeff/fma) [5].
 For this project we use *small* version of the dataset containing 8000 songs from 8 genre categories.
 We used a 70-30 split between train and test set.
+The choice to use small version was due to unavailability of computing resources needed for larger versions of the dataset.

 # Unsupervised Audio Compression